renguojing/CGNN/README.md

 `python train.py --anchor data/fb-tt/anchor0.9.pkl --split_path data/fb-tt/split0.9.pkl`

 #### Datasets
-The datasets are packaged in `data.zip`. `gragh1.pkl` is the 1st layer of the multilayer network, and `graph2.pkl` is the 2nd layer of the multilayer network.
+The datasets are packaged in the `data` folder. `gragh1.pkl` is the 1st layer of the multilayer network, and `graph2.pkl` is the 2nd layer of the multilayer network.
 Both of them are networkx.Graph objects. `split0.9.pkl` contains (adj_train, train_edges, train_edges_false, test_edges, test_edges_false) of both layers. `anchor0.9.pkl` contains train anchor links and test anchor links.
 These processed data files can be obtained by `dataprocess.py`.

 ## Reference
 If you are interested in our researches, please cite our papers: